qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 ## Replication

+*Available as of v0.11.0*

-*As of v0.11.0:* Qdrant allows you to replicate shards between nodes in the cluster.
+Qdrant allows you to replicate shards between nodes in the cluster.

 Shard replication increases the reliability of the cluster by keeping several copies of a shard spread across the cluster.
 This ensures the availability of the data in case of node failures, except if all replicas are lost.